Losmobilos3/GOTKPHPServer/README.md

 To setup the server there are a few steps:
 Setup the server.
-1) Download the XAMPP stack.
+1) Download the XAMPP stack (Follow tutorial 8 from CEP2).
 2) Copy the contents of the repository into the folder "htdocs", which pops up when "Explorer" is clicked in the XAMPP Control Panel.

 Setup the database: